66daysofdata/Resources/data_science/README.md

     - Writing pythonic code
     - Testing and debugging

- - Python frameworks
-    - Django
+ - Machine Learning Deployment (Also part of DE skills and DevOps)
     - Flask
     - FastAPI
-    - Streamlit (front-end)
+    - Streamlit

 As a consequence, some Data Science specializations overlap and some of their subfields can be studied separately.